 The Equal Opportunities Commission provides an independent advisory service to all members of the university and is responsible for the implementation of various projects.

 Equal Opportunities is an issue which links all areas of the university and to which the board of the Equal Opportunities Commission is dedicated.

-As the spokesperson elected by the Senate, the Equal Opportunities Commissioner (EOC), Prof Christiane Kruse (and Prof Antje Majewski as her deputy) represents the interests of all members of the university with regard to equal opportunities.
+As the spokesperson elected by the Senate, the Equal Opportunities Commissioner (EOC), Katharina Jesdinsky (and Kerstin Mayer as her deputy) represents the interests of all members of the university with regard to equal opportunities.

 She advises and supports the university board as well as the central committees in all issues relating to its equal opportunities mandate.
 The cross-sectional issue of equal opportunities covers all areas of the university.
 With regard to the university administration, human resources development, research, teaching and studying the Equal Opportunities Commissioner has the right to take an active part in all aspects of equal opportunities.

 The EOC is the confidential contact person for all equal opportunity issues at the Muthesius University.
 She can be contacted in person during office hours or by e-mail: